sirhc505/Login-Notification/README.md

 ### Message Source - Destination

-I recommend that you use a fake email address for this purpose but make it identifieable so that you can understand the source easily.
+I recommend that you use a fake email address for this purpose but make it identifiable so that you can understand the source easily.

 ```ini
 SENDER="noreply-$MY_HOSTNAME@uconn.edu"